nietras/nietras.github.io/_posts/2021-11-19-bendingdotnet-common-flat-build-output.md

 ```powershell
 gci -Recurse *.* | Resolve-Path -Relative
 ```
-ooops, I forget I already built the solution and we know have a ton of files and a deep hierarchy.
+ooops, I forget I already built the solution and now there are a ton of files and a deep hierarchy mixed together with the code files.
 ```
 .\src\CommonFlatBuild\bin\Debug\net6.0
 .\src\CommonFlatBuild\bin\Debug\net6.0\ref\CommonFlatBuild.dll